redbadger/crux/docs/src/overview.md

 The architecture is event-driven, based on
 [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 The Core holds the majority of state, which is updated in response to events happening in the Shell.
-The interface between the Core and the Shell is messaged based.
+The interface between the Core and the Shell is message-based.

 The user interface layer is built natively, with modern declarative UI frameworks such as Swift UI, Jetpack Compose and React/Vue or a WASM based